 Sudden weather changes are common

-Suggested Kedarnath Yatra Itinerary (Brief)
+Suggested Kedarnath Yatra Itinerary

-Day 1: Reach Guptkashi / Sonprayag
+Day 1: Reach Guptkashi or Sonprayag

-Day 2: Gaurikund → Kedarnath trek
+Day 2: Travel to Gaurikund and trek to Kedarnath

-Day 3: Darshan & return
+Day 3: Kedarnath darshan and return

 Day 4: Departure